postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 To run your API tests along with each build, first generate the Newman configuration code in Postman.
 Then add the configuration code to your CI project.
 Each time a CI build runs, Newman uses the Postman API to run the collections that contain your tests.
 You can view the results of your tests in Postman.

-To configure Newman to run APItests, see the steps for your CI tool:
+To configure Newman to run API tests, see the steps for your CI tool:

 * [CircleCI](/docs/integrations/available-integrations/ci-integrations/circleci/#configuring-newman-for-circleci)
 * [Jenkins](/docs/integrations/available-integrations/ci-integrations/jenkins/#configuring-newman-for-jenkins)